CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 feature from the Develop branch.
 #### What would you do if you find a bug on the production code (master branch)?
 I would open a new branch and fix the bug on it and then make a pull request.
-Or find a version in the commits that is bug-free.
+Or find a version in the commits that is bug-free and reset the current branch there.
 #### How can you move changes from one branch to another in GIT?
 With a pull request (hopefully after a successful merge/rebase).
 #### How does a VCS help with code reviews?
 We can see who developed and what feature through each commit.
 It is also easier to catch the cause of a bug.
 #### What is your favorite git command?
 Why?
-git commit --amend, because you can easily add some additional changes to a commit.
+git commit --amend, because you can easily add some additional changes to a commit. git stash - it happens that I need to start again
 #### What does remote/local mean in Git?
 Repositories/branches are local when they are only available on your local computer.
 Remote repos/branches are a version of your project that is hosted on the Internet (for e.g.: github)